nylen/home-config/README.md

 });
 ```

-If desired, you can make changes then save your config file:
+You can make changes then save your config file (but any user comments or
+indentation will be removed):

 ```js
 cfg.section = {